jamesloh/pivaders/README.md

 A Space Invaders clone written in Python and Pygame for the Raspberry Pi.
+Modified to run in Python 3 on a desktop PC.

 The original challenge was to write a playable and challenging re-make in around 300 lines of code (v0.1).